Bricks for Ricks Liberian Housing Foundation, Inc.

 The story of how I found a qualified person, lost that person to the Ebola crisis, and then found another, can be read in the following story entitled, “Connecting the Dots.” https://johnmichaelhelms.com/?s=Connecting+the+Dots

-In the future, the Bricks for Ricks Foundation will purchase a less expensive, less complicated machine that presses a block with almost as much PSI and use the same mission, values, and core values, and place these machines in the hands of other people in Liberia that will be trained to use and run the machine, thus multiplying our mission and vision.
+In the future, the Bricks for Ricks Foundation will purchase a less expensive, less complicated machine that presses a block with almost as much PSI to accomplish our building needs.
+We will maintain the same mission, values, and core values, and place these machines in the hands of other people in Liberia that will be trained to use and run the machines.
+We want Liberians to be able to be self-sufficient.
+They can be with a little help and the right tools.

-Any time you purchase one of the books from this website, you are making a contribution to the Bricks for Ricks Foundation.
-Now that you see the great work that is being done to help people in poor countries help themselves, consider a tax deductible gift which can be given through this website or mailed to Bricks for Ricks, c/o Dr. Michael Helms, 221 Melvin Drive, Jefferson, GA 30549.
+Now that you see the great work that is being done to help people in poor countries help themselves, consider a tax deductible gift which can be given through this website, or mailed to Bricks for Ricks, c/o Dr. Michael Helms, 221 Melvin Drive, Jefferson, GA 30549, or given to Jesse and Jessica through 4the Lamb.

 Consider going to the donate button on this website and making a donation directly to the foundation in this manner.